 While the recommended plan design changes may be considered substantial in scope, no significant changes to the plans themselves have been made; instead, the original design has been further refined and locations of design features have been modified.
 The changes do not introduce any new significant impacts that were not already considered and addressed in the 2005 ARNS EIS.
-Additionally, the amount of unavoidable adverse impacts disclosed have decreased, resulting in less mitigation need.
-The main change is related to how much and where the impact is occurring.
+Additionally, the quantity of unavoidable adverse impacts disclosed have decreased, resulting in less mitigation need.
+The primary change is the to quantity and location of impacts, not the impacts themselves.
 As a result, an SEA is appropriate over preparing a supplemental EIS.